Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

 is an optimal control, and can be found using existing deterministic convex optimisation algorithms.
 Independently of this, the dual control $\hat{y}$ is found via

 yielding $\hat{y} = \frac{1}{x_0}$.
 The value function is then given by

-For our application, we shall take $R = 1.0$, $T = 0.5$, $x_0 = 5.0$, $m = 20$, $r(t) = 0.05$ and $\mu(t) = 0.07\ind_5$.
-We define the volatility as a diagonal matrix with $i$th diagonal element equal to $\sigma(t)_i = \frac{4 + 2\sin(2\pi t + A_i)}{10}$ for some uniform ($0, 2\pi$) random number $A_i$.
+For our application, we take $R = 1.0$, $T = 0.5$, $x_0 = 5.0$, $m = 20$, $r(t) = 0.05$ and $\mu(t) = 0.07\ind_5$.
+We define the volatility as a diagonal matrix with the $i$th diagonal element equal to $\sigma(t)_i = 0.4 + 0.2\sin(2\pi t + A_i)$ for some arbitrarily (in our case randomly) chosen numbers $A_i$ to shift the peaks of the sine curve for each dimension.
 We choose this function so that in the unconstrained case it would be reasonable to invest more than we are allowed at points when the volatility is low.
-The volatility is non negative for all $t \in [0,T]$, so the problem is well posed.
-To ensure that our primal control is in the correct set, we use a penalty function method in the spirit of Remark \ref{constraints}.
+The volatility is non-negative for all $t \in [0,T]$, so the problem is well posed.
+To ensure that our primal control is in the correct set, we use a penalty function method.
 In this case we do not constrain $\pi$, but instead we alter the loss function (\ref{L_2}) to be

-which heavily penalises the control for straying outside of $K$.
-We can also describe this as a running cost for the control problem, which would be added to the Hamiltonian.
-The parameter $\beta > 0$ is some large penalisation constant, set to 1000 for our example.
-We find that this method produces a more accurate value approximation than using hard constraints.
-For example, using a function that rescales the norm of $\pi$ via the mapping $x \mapsto e^{ - |x|^2}$, we achieve a relative error of 0.8\% with the same runtime, as opposed to 0.7\% using soft constraints.
-We do not use such a function for the dual control, as it is never infinitely penalised for its position.
+which penalises the control for straying outside of $K$.
+The parameter $\beta > 0$ is some large constant, set to 1000 for our example.

 Table \ref{log_tab} shows the evolution of the approximated value function for the primal and dual algorithms, compared with the numerical solution 1.64755570 found using (\ref{log_sol}).
 The algorithm is run using $N = 10$ time steps, and the value approximation, relative error and (combined) runtime are recorded.
 We again perform both algorithm simultaneously using the same Brownian motions simulations.
 The value approximation initially moves away from the solution, but then converges.
 For the primal algorithm, the value moves away over the first 1000 steps, then goes to the solution.
 For the dual algorithm, the value does not move as far from the solution, but takes longer to do so, only starting moving towards the solution at 10000 steps.
 The dual value initially dips below the solution, then increases, which is why the relative error is lower at 1000 steps than at the start.